Shak2000/Voice/README.md

 ## Features

-- **Quote Generation**: Enter any subject and get 5 inspiring quotes with context
+- **Smart Quote Generation**: Enter any subject and get 5 inspiring quotes with context
+- **Person Detection**: Automatically detects if the subject is a person's name and returns quotes BY that person rather than ABOUT them
-- **Text-to-Speech**: Click the "Play" button to hear quotes read aloud
+- **Text-to-Speech**: Click the "Play" button to hear quotes read aloud using Gemini 2.5 Flash Preview TTS
 - **Modern UI**: Beautiful, responsive design with smooth animations
 - **Fallback Support**: Browser TTS fallback if Gemini TTS is unavailable